CephalofairGames/gloomhaven2e-faq/index.md

 **Do enemy summons or spawns drop coins when they are killed?** Yes. *This is a change from Gloomhaven 1st Edition.*

+**What happens to coins Looted by enemies?** They get returned to the scenario supply.
+They do not count against the 25 coin loot limit.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_57" class="page-number">5.7</a> Objectives